Setapak: Public transportation

 The Kelana Jaya Line has five LRT stations in the Setapak region - Gombak LRT station, Taman Melati LRT station, Wangsa Maju LRT station, Sri Rampai LRT station and the Setiawangsa LRT station.

 In the future, the whole area will be served by an elevated station on the MRT Circle Line under the name of Setapak MRT station.

-Kumpool Vanpool ride-sharing service to Wangsa Maju LRT Station also available here.
+Kumpool, which is a Vanpool ride-sharing service to Wangsa Maju LRT Station is also available here.